prajwel/curvit/README.md

 This structure of subdirectories shall repeat for all sets - `uvt_01`, `uvt_02`, `uvt_03`, etc.

 For the examples given below, we will be using FUV events list (`...l2ce.fits`) from `uvt_03` as input to curvit.

+> **IMPORTANT**: The Level2 directory structure and FITS file naming conventions here explained are for the Level2 data of 6.3 version obtained from ISSDC.
+Always refer the `README.txt` included along with the Level2 data to understand the data structure.

 ### `makecurves`